rageshkrishna/dockerfiles/rabbitmq/README.md

 ````

 ## Client
 The `client` folder contains a sample python asynchronous consumer that connects to RabbitMq running in a linked container named `mq`.
-It connects using `amqps` and explicitly trusts the self-signed server certificate.
+It connects using `amqps`.

 To build and run the client:
 ````